-Below is a table that shows the NEXUS lane hours of operation at U.S. and Canadian border crossings that offer NEXUS service.
+This page provides complete information on NEXUS lane hours of operation at U.S. and Canadian border crossings.

 The NEXUS program provides expedited processing to pre-screened travelers when entering the United States and Canada.
 Program members use dedicated processing lanes at land border crossings, NEXUS kiosks when entering the country by air, and Global Entry kiosks when entering the United States via Canadian Preclearance airports.
 NEXUS members also receive expedited processing at marine reporting locations.
 When driving across the border: